mhartzel/vim_python3_ide_installer/README.md

 - A 256 color and UTF-8 capable terminal emulator urxvt.
 - Basic copy / paste functionality between urxvt and other programs.
+- Python3 syntax checking (every time you save).
-- Python3 syntax checking and keyword highlighting.
+- Python3 syntax highlighting.
 - Python3 documentation for the keyword under cursor opens with leader + pw  (\ pw  NOTE second character must be pressed within 1 second) .
 - The current line is underlined with a single pixel white line (only in colorscheme desert256).
 - F2 - turns on/off line numbers.